Americans with Disability Act – An Overview

 Under the ADA, accessible alternate format documents are to be made available both via a website and in person.
 This means that you should be aware of what an accessible document is.

-Remember that PDF forms are not accessible for typing text via a computer, which may be needed by an individual with disabilities.
-In order to make a PDF accessible, you must input an area that text can be entered.
+Remember that PDF forms are not accessible for typing text via a computer, which an individual may need with disabilities.
+To make a PDF accessible, you must input an area where text can be entered.

 An alternate way to make accessible forms is to create a Word document: